• Skip to primary navigation

 Instructions

 • You can cook the chicken any way you want, but for this batch I brined and baked it.
 To brine the chicken, add 1/2 cup Kosher or sea salt to 2 quarts of water in a mixing bowl.
-Stir to dissolve the salt and add the chicken breasts, letting them brine in the fridge for 30 minutes or so.
+Stir to dissolve the salt and add the chicken breasts, letting them brine in the fridge for 30-60 minutes.
 If the chicken isn't fully submerged then add a bit more water.
 Once brined, pat dry the chicken and add it to a baking sheet.

 • Pull off the husks of the tomatillos and give them a good rinse.
 I usually de-stem them too.
 Add the tomatillos to the baking sheet along with the rinsed poblanos (and the chicken) and roast everything in the oven at 400F.
 Cook the chicken until it registers 160F or until the insides are no longer pink -- this usually takes 20 minutes but sometimes it will take a couple extra minutes if there was an extensive brine.
 Remove the chicken once cooked and let the poblanos and tomatillos roast for an additional 10 minutes or so.
 I usually cover the cooked chicken breasts with foil until I need them.